DigiBP/26SS_Tierpark_Bern/README.md

 # AS-IS Pain Points

-1. **Manual case handling**
+1. Manual case handling
 The responsible person must manually collect and compare all information needed for the assignment.

-2. **Time-consuming coach selection**
+2. Time-consuming coach selection
 Finding a suitable family coach can take time, especially if several coaches need to be checked.

-3. **Limited transparency**
+3. Limited transparency
 It is difficult to clearly track why a specific coach was selected or rejected.

-4. **No automated distance calculation**
+4. No automated distance calculation
 Distance or travel time between the client and possible family coaches is not automatically calculated.

-5. **No structured scoring**
+5. No structured scoring
-   Suitability decisions may depend on personal judgment without a standard scoring logic.
+There is no way to identify a suitable coach for a given case.
+Suitability decisions depend on personal judgment.

-6. **Weak error handling**
-   If information is missing or automatic checks fail, the process needs a clear exception path.

-7. **Client communication delay**
-   The client is informed only after the internal decision is completed, which can lead to delays if responsibilities are unclear.

 # To-Be Process: Case Allocation